jagratadeb/LearnDSA/README.md

 - **C Files:**
-  - Use the provided VS Code build task (`C/C++: gcc.exe build active file`) to compile the currently open file.

-  - Alternatively, you can run the following command in the terminal:
+  - You can run the following command in the terminal:
     ```sh
     gcc <filename.c> -o <output.exe>
     ```